WildernessLabs/Documentation/docs/Meadow/Meadow_Basics/Hardware/F7v2/index.md

 ### Pinout

-Also note that the pinout of the device is _slightly_ different than what's list in the [IO guide](/Meadow/Meadow_Basics/IO/), so please refer to the following diagram for pinout information.
+Also note that the pinout of the device is _slightly_ different than the v1.
+Please refer to the following illustration for pinout information:

 ![](/Common_Files/Meadow_F7v2_Micro_Pinout.svg)

-That's it!
-If you have any questions, don't hesitate to reach out to us!